pandoc-jp/pandoc-doc-ja/_build/html/_sources/users-guide.rst.txt

 a fence containing at least three consecutive colons plus some attributes.
 The attributes may optionally be followed by another string of consecutive colons.
-The attribute syntax is exactly as in fenced code blocks (see `Extension:
-``fenced_code_attributes`` <#extension-fenced_code_attributes>`__).
-As
-with fenced code blocks, one can use either attributes in curly braces or a single unbraced word, which will be treated as a class name.
+The attribute syntax is exactly as in fenced code blocks (see `Extension: ``fenced_code_attributes```_).
+As with fenced code blocks, one can use either attributes in curly braces or a single unbraced word, which will be treated as a class name.
 The Div ends with another line containing a string of at least three consecutive colons.
 The fenced Div should be separated by blank lines from preceding and following blocks.

 Example: